Mobile navigation

 However, the project has now reached a significant milestone with the commencement of the main construction works contract, which was awarded to Balfour Beatty in August 2024.

-View the current timeline (PDF, 203 KB).
-This will be updated to provide more detail once we move towards the main construction works in 2025.
+View the current timeline (PDF, 539 KB).
+This will be updated as we progress through the main construction phase.

 Community liaison